Back to top

 The a-ordning is a coordinated service used by employers to report information about income and employees to NAV (the Norwegian Labour and Welfare Administration), Statistics Norway and the Norwegian Tax Administration.
 The service is digital.
 The information is submitted electronically, either via the employer's payroll system or via a service in Altinn.
 The Norwegian Tax Administration administers the scheme on behalf of the other public agencies.
 The a-ordning entered into force on 1 January 2015.
 The aim was to simplify and coordinate the reporting of information by employers by replacing five forms with a single a-melding.

-From 2015, the Structural Business Statistics are based on a new data basis for wage earners (A-ordning).
+From 2015, the Structural Business Statistics are based on a data basis for wage earners (A-ordning).

-From the reference year of 2015, the figures for NACE Rev.2 35.1, "Electric power generation, transmission and distribution" in the SBS are compiled using a new data source.
+Data source for NACE Rev.2 35.1: from the reference year of 2015, the figures for NACE Rev.2 35.1, "Electric power generation, transmission and distribution" in the SBS are compiled using a new data source.
 The change of data source results in a break in the time series between 2014 and 2015.
 The new data source is the same source used for producing of the annually monetary statistics for the "Electricity".
 The population covers enterprises that have a license for electricity generation, transmission and distribution in addition to trade of electricity.
-The annually monetary statistics for "Electricity" is the main source for the compilation of NACE 35.1 in the National Accounts, and by changing to the same data source also for SBS there will be better consistency between National Accounts and SBS.
-The change in the data source for the SBS-figures for NACE Rev.2 35.1 came as a result of a project in Statistics Norway concluding that the same data source used for the annually monetary statistics for electricity and the National accounts also could be used for assembling most of the variables that Eurostat requires in the transmission of SBS.
+The annually monetary statistics for "Electricity" is the main source for the compilation of NACE 35.1 in the National Accounts, and by changing to the same data source also for SBS there is better consistency between National Accounts and SBS.
+The change in the data source for the SBS-figures for NACE Rev.2 35.1 came as a result of a project in Statistics Norway concluding that the same data source used for the annually monetary statistics for electricity and the National accounts could be used for assembling most of the variables that Eurostat requires in the transmission of SBS.

 The extent to which the administrative source are used: